 When I arrive at the Symphony, the first thing I do is to look for Elizabeth Schwartz’s program notes.
 With her guidance I am a more educated, more appreciative listener.
 She adds to my ability to respect and explore all forms of classical music, even those I have a hard time enjoying.
 Her teaching on the music and its context has become an irreplaceable part of my Symphony experience. - A. Stone, Oregon Symphony patron

-I am a free-lance writer and musician based in the Portland area, and I've been writing program notes for classical music ensembles since 1994.
+I am a free-lance writer and musician based in Portland, and I've been writing program notes for classical music ensembles since 1994.
 I currently provide notes for the Oregon Symphony, Chamber Music Northwest (OR), Minnesota Orchestra, Arizona Musicfest, Oregon Bach Festival, Spokane Symphony, Denver Philharmonic, Colorado Springs Philharmonic, Bozeman Symphony (MT), Fairfax Symphony Orchestra (VA), New Bedford Symphony Orchestra (MA), and the Salina Symhony (KS).
 In addition, I have also written for the Boston University Tanglewood Institute, Kansas City Symphony (MO), Britt Festival (OR), Southwest Florida Symphony Orchestra, Sunriver Music Festival (OR), Lima Symphony Orchestra (OH), Young Artists Debut Orchestra (PA), Cascade Festival of Music, the Portland Baroque Orchestra, the Orquestra Sinfonica de Sao Paulo (Brazil), the Canterbury Festival (England), and Ashmont-Hill Chamber Music (MA).

 My liner notes are included in three recent Oregon Symphony recordings for Pentatone: Aspects of America (2018), Haydn Symphonies (2017), and Spirit of the American Range (2015).